The Repulsive Effect of Covariant Effective Quantum Gravity

 \section{Motion with turning points}

 In the previous section, we demonstrated the vanishing of circular orbits in the phase space of $(E,L)$.
-Based on the continuity of the motion in $(E,L)$ phase space, the circular motion is a double root of the radial potential, and in the neighborhood of which, could split into two single roots describing the turning points, to form the root structure with trapped orbits, bound orbits and deflecting orbits as described in \cite{Compere:2021bkk}.
-Therefore, it is natural to deduce that there exists a region such that the generic trapped, plunging, bound and deflecting orbits disappear.
-To facilitate systematic analysis, Table \ref{table:notations} summarizes the root structure notation for radial potentials, while Figure \ref{fig:SchwarzEL}, borrowed from \cite{Compere:2021bkk}, illustrates the phase space classification of geodesics in Schwarzschild spacetime.
+Based on the continuity of the geodesic motion in the phase space, circular orbits correspond to double roots of the radial potential, and in their vicinity, such a degenerate root bifurcates into two distinct single roots that demarcate turning points, thus organizing the orbital structure into trapped, bound, and deflected trajectories as classified in \cite{Compere:2021bkk}.
+Therefore, it is natural to deduce that there exists a region such that the generic trapped, plunging, bound, and deflecting orbits disappear.
+To facilitate systematic analysis, Table \ref{table:notations} summarizes the root structure notation for radial potentials, while Figure \ref{fig:SchwarzEL}, adapted from \cite{Compere:2021bkk}, illustrates the phase space classification of geodesics in Schwarzschild spacetime.
 This notation covers the complete root structure of the radial potential $R(r)$ from the event horizon to spatial infinity, providing a convenient framework for discussion.

-In Figure \ref{fig:CIrEL}, we show the $(E,L)$ phase space of the geodesic motion.
-The colored curves are obtained based on the angular momentum and energy of the circular motion described by \eqref{Ecir}, plotted with $r_*$ as the parameter.
-Note that even though with different values of $\alpha$, the root structure distribution in these cases are similar with that in Figure \ref{fig:SchwarzEL}.
-Each colored curve can be divided into two parts by ISCO at the vertex point, where the lower part describes the unstable circular orbits which energy can be extended to infinity as $r_*\to r_{ICO}$, and the upper part describes the stable circular orbits which angular momentum asymptotically to infinity and energy to 1 as $r_*\to \infty$.